yogeshagr/golang/gopl/gobook.md

 established patterns.
 Where possible, confine variables to a single goroutine;
 for all other variables, use mutual exclusion.

+- Lazy Initialization: It is a good practice to defer an expensive initialization step until the moment it is needed.
+Initializing a variable up front increases the start-up latency of a program and is unncessary if execution doesn't always reach the part of the program that uses that variable.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.